-Cyprus president: no drilling let-up despite Turkey’s moves
+Cyprus president: Gas drilling won’t stop for Turkey dispute

-NICOSIA, Cyprus (AP) — Cyprus won’t put its exploratory gas drilling plans on hold despite Turkey’s attempt to force the east Mediterranean island nation to halt its activities by conducting its own gas search in Cypriot waters, president of Cyprus said Sunday.
+NICOSIA, Cyprus (AP) — Cyprus won’t put its exploratory gas drilling plans on hold despite Turkey’s attempt to force the east Mediterranean island nation to halt its activities by conducting its own gas search in Cypriot waters, the president of Cyprus said Sunday.

 President Nicos Anastasiades said pausing drilling in the face of Turkish pressure would be tantamount to Cyprus abrogating its sovereign rights.